Analysis - Greeks not alone in bank savings exodus

 LONDON/ATHENS Greek savers may be gripped by a "great fear that could develop into panic" in the words of President Karolos Papoulias, but many Greeks shifted their money to safer havens in Britain, Switzerland, Germany and Nordic countries long ago.

-Worries about a run on Greek banks have rattled Athens this week, after savers withdrew at least 700 million euros (559.5 million pounds) on Monday alone, according to minutes of Papoulias's comments to political leaders posted on the presidency's website.
+Worries about a run on Greek banks has rattled Athens this week, after savers withdrew at least 700 million euros on Monday alone, according to minutes of Papoulias's comments to political leaders posted on the presidency's website.

 Greeks are afraid they could be hit by rapid devaluation if the country leaves the European single currency, while customers at Bankia have been rattled by the government's takeover of the recently floated bank on May 9 and growing uncertainty about the final cost of Spain's banking reforms.